lisitsyn/tapkee/README.md

 `#define TAPKEE_EIGEN_INCLUDE_FILE <path/to/your/eigen/include/file.h>`

+Please note that if you don't use Eigen3 in your projects there is no need to define that variable, Eigen3 will be included by Tapkee header in this case.

+When compiling your software that includes Tapkee be sure Eigen3 headers are in include path and your code is linked against ARPACK library (-larpack key for g++ and clang++).

 For an example of integration see
 [Tapkee adapter in Shogun](https://github.com/shogun-toolbox/shogun/blob/master/src/shogun/lib/tapkee/tapkee_shogun.cpp).

 We welcome any integration so please contact authors if you have got any questions.
+If you have successfully used the library please also let authors know about that - mentions of any applications are very appreciated.

 Application
 -----------